ooni/spec/backends/bk-003-collector.md

 ## 3.2 Update a report

 Updating a report means appending a measurement to the report.
 A probe SHOULD do that within a reasonable time frame after the measurement has terminated.

+A collector SHOULD NOT close an open, stale report before two hours of inactivity.

+A probe SHOULD cache measurements that it could not submit because of network errors and SHOULD retry at a later time.

-Also, as stated above, a collector SHOULD NOT close an open, stale report before two hours of inactivity.
-Also, the probe implementation SHOULD record the elapsed time between when it opened a report and when it is updating it, and open a new report if the update operation fails and the elapsed time is greater than one hour.
+In general, but especially when retrying to submit measurements, a probe SHOULD record the elapsed time between when it opened a report and when it is updating it.
+If a submission attempt fails with `4xx` _and_ the elapsed time is greater than one hour, the probe MUST open a new report and submit the measurement as part of this new report.
+In doing that, the probe MUST edit the saved measurement to replace the previous report ID with the newly obtained report ID.

-To update a report, the probe issues a request compliant with the following:
+To update a report, the probe issues a request compliant with:

     POST /report/${report_id}

     {
-     content:
+     "content":
        When the report is in YAML, this is a string.
 Otherwise, this is a JSON object.
-In both cases, the content of this field MUST follow the df-000-base.md specification (see below).
+In both cases, this MUST be an object whose top level keys MUST follow the df-000-base.md specification (see below).

-     'format':
+     "format":
         `string` either "json" or "yaml".
     }

 Upon receiving this request, the collector:

-1. MUST check whether `${report_id}` is a valid report ID and reject the request with a `4xx` status otherwise.
+1. MUST check whether `${report_id}` is a valid, OPEN report ID and reject the request with a `4xx` status otherwise.

-2. MUST reject the request with a `4xx` status if the `format` is "yaml" and it is not handling YAML.
+2. MUST reject the request with a `4xx` status if the `format` is "yaml" _and_ it is not handling YAML.

-3. MUST reject the request with a `4xx` if the JSON/YAML does not parse or the JSON is not an object.
+3. MUST reject the request with a `4xx` if the JSON/YAML does not parse or the parsed value is not a JSON/YAML object.

-4. MUST parse `content` into a JSON/YAML to verify that the top-level fields are compliant with [df-000-base.md]( ../data-formats/df-000-base.md) and otherwise return a `4xx` status to the client.
-Specifically, in this step it MUST ensure that the `report_id` inside `content` matches the `${report_id}` in the request URL and otherwise return a `4xx` error to the client.
-It SHOULD also ensure that measurements coming from the future are rejected with `4xx`.
+4. MUST verify that the top-level keys are compliant with [df-000-base.md]( ../data-formats/df-000-base.md) and otherwise return a `4xx` status to the client.
+Additionally:

+   - if he `report_id` inside `content` does not match the `${report_id}` in the request URL, the collector software MUST reject the request with `4xx`.

+   - if the measurement is coming from a distant past of future, an implementation MAY chose to return `4xx` as well.

-5. MAY parse `test_keys` fields and return a `4xx` status if such it finds some field with an invalid value.
+5. MAY also parse the `test_keys` fields and, for tests for which the schema is known, return a `4xx` status if finds invalid values.

 6. SHOULD write the measurement to persistent storage or to some database before returning `200` to the client making sure that it successfully saved the measurement (e.g. by checking the return value of `fclose`).
-In writing the measurement, the collector SHOULD NOT transform it to the maximum possible extent, unless such transformation is known to be harmless.
-Saving the original bytes sent by the client SHOULD be preferred to reserializing the parsed measurement and saving that.
+There SHOULD be integration tests to check whether the JSON serialized by a specific implementation is compliant with the format expected by the pipeline (e.g. in `go` with `omitempty` `null` values are removed by a marshal-serialize cycle while the Python parser preserves them).

 7. MUST reset the report-specific timer used for automatically closing OPEN reports that have become stale.